utshomax/postman-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

 ## The request section

 The request section includes the required configurations to connect to the server and execute the selected method.
-Requests need a server URL, a service definition, and a selected method in order to be invoked.
+Requests need a server URL, a service definition, and a selected method to be invoked.
 Based on the API requirements, you may have to pass message payloads, metadata, and authorization details along with the request.
 You may also have to configure TLS and other certificates based on the requirements.

 <img src="https://assets.postman.com/postman-docs/v10/grpc-request-sections.jpg" alt="Request pane" />